akheron/jansson/doc/apiref.rst

       The error message (in UTF-8), or an empty string if a message is not available.

+      The last byte of this array contains a numeric error code.
+Use :func:`json_error_code()` to extract this code.

    .. member:: char source[]

       Source of the error.
 This can be (a part of) the file name or a